HabitRPG/habitica/README.md

 After you play for a while you unlock the Item Store, from which you can buy health potions.
 Also, HP resets upon leveling up.

-###My tasks are too red, they're killing me too fast
+###All my tasks are red, I'm dying too fast

 This is good.
 The worse you are at a task, the more valuable it becomes - meaning you gain more experience for completing those red tasks.
-This will incentivise you to try harder the more you're struggling, as well as to avoid failing (since the more valuable tasks drain more HP).
-If you're *really* struggling, you can buy "Re-Roll" from the item store, which resets all your tasks to 0.
+This will incentivise you to try harder and to focus on the more difficult tasks.
+If you *really* need a bail-out, you can "Re-Roll" from the item store for $1, which resets all your tasks to a clean slate.
+It costs real money to prevent you from abusing it.

 ###How do I log in / save my data?